 Barcelona’s arts and culture scene is just as vibrant.
 Its fabulous museums and galleries are full of fine artworks by Catalan masters such as Dali and Miro.
 Besides this, the city is also known for its famous soccer team and notoriously lively nightlife.

-6. Amsterdam Where to Stay
+Accommodation: Where to Stay in Barcelona

 Renowned for the scenic canals that meander their way through the heart of the city, Amsterdam certainly paints a pretty picture.
 Add in its many marvelous town houses and atmospheric cobbled streets, and it is easy to see why it makes for such a popular tourist destination.